-Cognition – or thinking skills – are often overlooked during speech therapy.
-However, they are just as important as the physical ability to produce words.
+Cognition – or thinking skills – are sometimes more subtle than overt language disorders that often are a primary focus of treatment in speech therapy.
+However, cognition is just as important as the physical ability to produce words.

 Today you will learn what cognitive communication is plus some of the best cognitive-communication activities that you can do at home.

 Cognitive-communication refers to the mental processes used to produce meaningful speech.